Cincinnati-Design-LAB/architour/src/content/buildings/ma-architects.md

 current_owner: 3CDC
 interior_accessibility: Handicap accessible
 contractor: HGC Construction
-significance: >-
-  The building is located on the site of Saengerhalle, the original home of the Cincinnati May Festival.
 unique_features: >-
   The complex of builldings had been tied toegther with infill construction to create more desireable floorplates for today's market demands.
 Located on the